vimalaguti/scala-macros-metaprogramming/README.md

-## The official repository for the Scala Macros and Metaprogramming course on Rock the JVm
+## The official repository for the Scala Macros and Metaprogramming course on Rock the JVM

 Powered by [Rock the JVM!](rockthejvm.com)